pasturl/Sentiment-Analysis/README.md

 > ### MODEL
 1. Try novel architectures like GPT3
-2. Train with complete dataset
+2. Train with complete dataset in both BERT and LightGBM
 3. Add early stopping in training

 > ### SOFTWARE